Some of the best credit card sign-up bonuses in existence are tied to the Chase Ink business credit cards.

-And while Ink Business Cash and Ink Business Unlimited don’t have annual fees, they also don’t allow transfers to partners.
+While Ink Business Cash and Ink Business Unlimited don’t have annual fees, they also don’t allow transfers to partners.

 They aren’t premium Chase cards.
 But here’s the good news.

-However, you can pool your points if you also hold a premium Chase credit card such as Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred.
+You can pool your points if you also hold a premium Chase credit card such as Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred.

 Simply combine your points from your basic Chase cards to the premium Chase cards and they’ll go a lot further.